Frunez/CV/README.md

 - Focused

-I had no experience with wood work and building instruments, however I was determined to create a masterpiece.
-In three weeks, I learnt to build an electric gutair body out of old Ikea side tables, and assemble them into one of my most prized possessions.
-I named it ["Trikea"](https://www.behance.net/gallery/31988285/Trikea-Old-IKEA-furniture-put-to-good-use).
+I had no experience with wood work and building instruments, however I was determined to make my own guitar body and assemble my dream guitar.
+In three weeks, I created an electric gutair body out of old Ikea side tables, and assemble them into one of my most prized possessions.
+I named it ["Trikea"](http://fna.design/trikea).

 - Resourceful

 I've also produced a [photographic book](https://www.behance.net/gallery/32004029/Transiendence), created entirely from my own work.
-I taught myself how to [design in 3D](https://www.behance.net/gallery/32002401/3D-Modelling-With-Blender), play guitar and [produce music](https://soundcloud.com/temka1991).
+I also taught myself how to [design in 3D](https://www.behance.net/gallery/32002401/3D-Modelling-With-Blender), play guitar and [produce music](https://soundcloud.com/temka1991).

 - Analytical